-Financial support.
+Acknowledgements.
 This work was supported by a NASA Instrument Concepts for Europa Exploration (80NSSC19K0608) and a NASA Heliophysics Technology and Instrument Development for Science (80NSSC18K1240).
-This work was also supported by the Consortium for Verification Technology under the Department of Energy National Nuclear Security Administration (DE-NA0002534) and the US Department of Homeland Security, Countering Weapons of Mass Destruction Office, Academic Research Initiative (2016-DN-077-ARI106).
+T. A. N. acknowledges support from the Jet Propulsion Laboratory, California Institute of Technology, under a contract with NASA.
+This work was also supported by the Consortium for Verification Technology under Department of Energy National Nuclear Security Administration (DE-NA0002534) and the US Department of Homeland Security, Countering Weapons of Mass Destruction Office, Academic Research Initiative (2016-DN-077-ARI106).